mkblitz/Hierarchical-hetero/README.md

 For help downloading and running NEURON, see Oren Amsalem's tutorial here: https://github.com/orena1/NEURON_tutorial

+With NEURON installed, navigate to the code folder and run 'nrnivmodl mods'.

 To run an experiment, start by downloading the folder titled 'experiment_scripts', and choose the experiment you want to run.
 Name of script will be the name of the figure it is presented in.